Jason Tindall

-Jason James Tindall (born 15 November 1977) is an English professional football manager and former player who is the assistant manager at Premier League club Newcastle United.

-A defender during his playing days, Tindall spent the bulk of his career with AFC Bournemouth, making more than 170 appearances for the club.
+Jason James Tindall (born 15 November 1977) is an English professional football manager.
+A defender during his playing days, Tindall spent the bulk of his career with Bournemouth, making more than 170 appearances for the club.
 He briefly managed Weymouth, before returning to Bournemouth as assistant manager.
 Working alongside manager and former teammate Eddie Howe, Tindall helped lead Bournemouth's rise from League Two to the Premier League which saw them win three promotions in six seasons.

 After Bournemouth were relegated from the Premier League in 2020, Howe left the club and Tindall was appointed manager.
 He remained in the role for six months before he was sacked in February 2021 after a poor run of results.
 After a brief stint as a coach at Sheffield United, Tindall reunited with Howe as his assistant in November 2021 following Howe's appointment as Newcastle United manager.

 Playing career

 Tindall showed early promise, playing for noted east London youth side Senrab F.C., a club founded in 1961 by his father, Jimmy.
 Jason Tindall played in midfield with Lee Bowyer, and later joined Arsenal's youth set-up but suffered from knee issues.

 Tindall was then an apprentice at Charlton Athletic, but was released and joined AFC Bournemouth on a free transfer in 1998 as a midfielder, becoming a regular in the side after being switched to central defence when Sean O'Driscoll replaced Mel Machin as manager.
 On 24 April 2004, in a 1–0 win at Peterborough United, Tindall made his last appearance for the Cherries for 18 months, when a knee injury recurred.
 After missing the entire 2004–05 season, he resorted to surgery in the United States with specialist surgeon Dr Richard Steadman, returning to action on 2 January 2006 as an 86th-minute substitute in the Cherries 1–1 draw with Scunthorpe United at Dean Court.

 Released by Bournemouth in the summer of 2006, after a trial at Wycombe Wanderers, Tindall joined local side Weymouth as a utility player.

 Tindall was re-registered as a Bournemouth player on Tuesday 24 February 2009, three years after his last appearance, coming on as a substitute against Dagenham and Redbridge.